b1014660/eRegister/README.md

 students, instructors, course, enrolment, registration class, registration entry and registration sheet and all can be accessed online digitally.

-In the module and this application I am exploring MVC and focusing on domain modelling to achieve the "Web Based Class Register".
+In the module and this application I am exploring MVC and focusing on domain modelling to achieve a high quality "Web Based Class Register".
+The domain modelling and mappings within the classes were based on an Entity Relationship Diagram handed to me at the start of the semester.
+The database is run on MySQL and is command driven via the terminal.

+Installation
+To access the application, Grails 2.1 must be installed and it would be beneficial to run it on a Linux operating system as this is the one I have used.

+To get the application via the terminal cloning code can be used: git clone git@github.com:b1014660 /eRegister.git